tatwamasidotexe/tatwamasidotexe/README.md

   👀 I’m interested in backend web development and data science. </br>
   🌱 I’m currently learning Javascript-based backend technologies and exploring with the MERN stack! </br>
-  💞️ I’m looking to collaborate on projects using React, ExpressJS, vanilla JS or Python. </br>
+  💞️ I’m looking to collaborate on projects using Javascript or Python. </br>
   🌈 Fun fact about me?
 I love sunsets and pretty skies.
 And dad jokes. </br>
   📧 Reach me at tatwamasi01@gmail.com
 </div>